paviravirp/kafka_consumer/README.md

-# kafka_consumer
+# kafka_handlera
-A SpringBoot program to consume kafka messages from kafka topic
+A SpringBoot program to show the handling of kafka topic